 - Or having graduated from another post secondary program which has been demonstrated to contain essential elements of Food Service and Nutrition Management.

-Education Continuing Education Points
+Continuing Education (CE) Points

 Core Competency Areas